Why is Teak Decking so Expensive?

 - Warmth and Style – Teak creates a more inviting a deck area as compared to boats without teak.
 Modern woodworking tools and CNC capability have allowed skilled woodworkers, like those at Teakdecking Systems, to turn formerly unremarkable decks into engaging geometric patterns and durable works of art.

-- Repairability – Minor damage is often handled with a bit of sanding.
+- Repairability – Repair minor damage with light sanding.
 Major repairs that require removal and replacement of planks are not that difficult for a marine carpenter.

 Teak Decking Systems